ehrlich89/forensics/README.md

 # BlueRange SDK for Android
 ## What does this SDK do?
-"BlueRange SDK for Android" is an Android SDK providing an API to develop applications that interact with BlueRange mesh beacons.
-The API is intended to provide an easy to use interface for the development of time and location based applications that make use of BlueRange meshes.
-For more information about BlueRange have a look at this project on github.
+"BlueRange SDK for Android" is an Android library providing an API to develop applications that interact with Bluetooth Low Energy beacons in general and BlueRange SmartBeacons in specific.
+The API is intended to provide an easy to use interface for the development of time and location based applications that make use of BlueRange mesh networks.
+For more information about the BlueRange technology, have a look at this project on github.

 ## Features
-The SDK is still in an early development phase.
 Currently the BlueRange SDK supports Android 6.0 Marshmallow and iOS 8.0 devices.
 However, to enable advertising, Android devices must additionally support the Bluetooth LE peripheral mode.
 At the moment the BlueRange SDK provides the following features:

 ### Scanning